hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 .center[https://github.com/scarolan/hashicat]

 Click on the **Fork** button in the upper right corner.
 This will create an exact copy of the repo in your own account.
 Keep the new repo open in your web browser.

+???
+**You'll need your own copy of this repo for some of the labs we'll be doing today.**

 ---
 name: tfe-workstation-setup-2